Xirider/codegen/README.md

 ## Usage

-First run the notebook train.ipynp to install the necessary libraries, download the model and data and prepare the data.
+Run the notebook train.ipynp to install the necessary libraries, download the model and data and prepare the data.
 It also includes the steps to finetune the model and generate code afterwards.

 Alternatively, you can run train.py after the data is prepared to perform the training without having to keep the notebook active.